with partners Adolf Rosenberger and Anton Piech.

 Soon after Hitler comes to power, he begins subsidizing the racing interests of Mercedes.
 Auto-Union is left out.
 Porsche intercedes with Hitler on Auto-Union’s behalf leading Hitler to split the budget between Auto-Union and Mercedes.
 Mercedes is not pleased---they have plans put in motion based on the original dole.
 Given the situation, Mercedes now has some measure of an ax to grind on Porsche.
 For Porsche, Auto-Union buys the P-Wagon design plans along with the subsidiary Porsche company that it was created under.
 For this, Porsche receives a reported 75,000 RM ($5,700,000. in today’s USD.)
 Whether this deal was contingent on Porsche’s successful lobbying with Hitler is unknown.
-While Porsche was a brilliant creative type, he was also an astute businessman.
+While Porsche was a brilliant engineer, he was also an astute businessman.

 Porsche’s P-Wagon design is brought to life at Auto-Union’s work shop in Zwickau, Germany.
-Porsche’s contract calls for him overseeing construction & testing—typical practices given the standards of precision Porsche technical plans call for.
+Porsche’s contract calls for him overseeing construction & testing—typical practices given the standards of precision Porsche's technical plans call for.

 Hans Stuck sitting behind the wheel of the record holding streamlined version of the P-Wagon.
 In 1935, Stuck managed a speed of 199 mph in this car.

 Photo credit: Porsche AG